tessgi/TessGiWebsite/content/pages/the-mission/second-extended.md

 [TOC]

-TESS completed its [prime mission](primary.html) in July of 2020 and then entered its [first extended mission](extended.html) which completed in September, 2022.
-Given the success of the first extended mission, TESS was granted its second extension which will begin directly after the first.
+TESS completed its [prime mission](primary.html) in July of 2020 and then entered its [first extended mission](extended.html) which completes in September, 2022.

-This second extended mission will last approximately three years and will continue to scan the sky for exoplanets and transient events.
-Again this mission extension will be more community focused with a large [Guest Investigator program](proposing-investigations.html) running through Cycles 5, 6, and 7.
+A second extended mission is planned and will last approximately three years during which it will continue to scan the sky for exoplanets and transient events.
+Again this mission extension will be extensively community focused with a large [Guest Investigator program](proposing-investigations.html) running through Cycles 5, 6, and 7.

-The [Cycle 5 call for proposals](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7b5032D2F8-F5DF-692A-8E7C-15A801B08DE1%7d&path=&method=init) occurred on November 23rd, 2021.
+The [Cycle 5 call for proposals](https://nspires.nasaprs.com/external/solicitations/summary.do?solId=%7b5032D2F8-F5DF-692A-8E7C-15A801B08DE1%7d&path=&method=init) was released on November 23rd, 2021.

 ## Observing strategy

 TESS Cycle 5 will observe fields in both the Northern and Southern Ecliptic Hemispheres and be collected during the first year of the second extended mission, from September 2022 until September 2023.
 It will cover sectors 56 through 69.

-The pontings for Cycle 5 can be found in the table below which contains the details of TESS spacecraft orientation for Year 5.
-Columns are Sector number, Start and End dates of the Sector, R.A, Dec, and roll angle in degrees (J2000) of the spacecraft, and then the same for the four camera boresights.
+The pontings for Cycle 5 can be found in the table below which contains the details of TESS spacecraft orientation.
 Note: All future values are provisional and may be changed, although there are currently no plans to do so.

 <div class="panel panel-primary">
   <div class="panel-heading">